 Pelleted diets are better than a mixture of loose items.
 Loose mixes may be nutritionally balanced while in the bag but only if your chinchilla eats all of the parts of the mix.

 Look for a pelleted, formulated diet specifically for chinchillas that is 16-20 percent protein, low in fat (2-5 percent), and high in fiber (15-35 percent).
 If it is impossible for you to get a good quality chinchilla diet, many experts suggest substituting a good rabbit or guinea pig pellet with similar characteristics but this should only be done temporarily and in emergency situations.
 Online stores should be utilized if your local pet store does not carry a quality chinchilla formula.
-Chinchillas have specific dietary requirements that are different than other rodents and their health will suffer if they are not fed a quality, chinchilla-specific food.
+Chinchillas have specific dietary requirements that are different than other rodents and their health will suffer if they are not fed quality, chinchilla-specific food.

-If you choose to feed a loose item mixture (with pellets, seeds, corn etc.), keep in mind that there is concern that feeding corn can cause digestive upset and bloating and many chinchilla foods contain corn as an ingredient.
+If you choose to feed a loose item mixture (with pellets, seeds, corn etc.), keep in mind that there is a concern that feeding corn can cause digestive upset and bloating, and many chinchilla foods contain corn as an ingredient.
 Since corn is starchy and likely largely indigestible for chinchillas, whole corn should be avoided as a treat or the main part of a diet.
 Scientifically speaking, however, little is understood about the ideal chinchilla diet beyond the need for lots of roughage.

 Most chinchillas will eat one to two tablespoons of pellets a day.
 While they are not prone to overeating, for freshness it is a good idea to feed a small number of pellets at a time.
 Feeding a tablespoon in the morning and again in the evening seems to work well, but can be adjusted as needed.
 Some people just feed a couple of tablespoons in the evening.